mesosphere/dcos-commons/docs/developer-guide.md

 # Introduction to DC/OS Service Definitions

 At the highest level of abstraction, a DC/OS service breaks down into *which* tasks to launch and *how* to launch them.
-The [ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java) defines what a service is and [Plan](#heading=h.kd15oqkr96qq)[s](#heading=h.kd15oqkr96qq) define how to control it in deployment, update, and failure scenarios.
-The [ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java) and [Plan](#heading=h.kd15oqkr96qq)[s](#heading=h.kd15oqkr96qq) are [packaged](#heading=h.bmk3qigsz5vm) so that the service can be deployed on a DC/OS cluster from Universe.
+The [ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java) defines what a service is and [Plan](#plans)[s] define how to control it in deployment, update, and failure scenarios.
+The [ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java) and [Plan](#plans)[s] are [packaged](#packaging) so that the service can be deployed on a DC/OS cluster from Universe.

+<a name="service-spec"></a>
 ## ServiceSpec

 There are two ways to generate a valid ServiceSpec:  creating a YAML file or  writing Java code.
 Both produce a valid implementation of the Java ServiceSpec interface.
 A ServiceSpec may be used to launch one or more instances of the same service within a DC/OS cluster.